-Transaction: EPMI will sell excess energy or buy energy on behalf of Cogentrix and will provide other services as mutually agreed.
+Transaction: EPMI will sell excess energy on behalf of Cogentrix and will provide other services as mutually agreed.
 Enron’s services may include marketing of wholesale energy, scheduling, tagging, real-time management, transmission procurement and scheduling, financial settlement with energy purchasers, sellers, and transmission providers, and other necessary activities related to marketing electric power.
 Enron has outlined a potential services transaction detailed below.

 Quantity: All energy generated by or contracted to Cogentrix in excess of load obligations where Cogentrix and EPMI mutually agree that there is economic value to be derived by purchasing or selling power, pursuant to a definitive agreement between the parties.
 Cogentrix will retain final decision authority on all transactions.